-The Cadet Unit is a division of the Explorer Post that gives Western Kentucky University students an opportunity to have a part-time job at the police department.
-The City employs the cadet and also pays for half the amount of tuition and books at WKU.
+The Cadet Unit is a division of the Pathfinder program that gives Western Kentucky University students an opportunity to have a part-time job at the police department.
+The City employs the cadet and also pays a stipend.
 The cadet will in-turn apply to be an officer for the Bowling Green Police Department.

 The Cadet Unit handles a variety of policing tasks for the Department, including taking reports by telephone, deploying speed trailers in neighborhoods, parking enforcement, security patrol at some City parks facilities, assistance with special events, and other tasks as directed.